 Some of the links in this post are affiliate links, meaning that if you click through and make a purchase, I will earn a small commission, at no extra cost to you.

-A few years ago, we spent 3 days in Warsaw when I spotted some cheap flights and decided to visit for our wedding anniversary.
+We recently spent 3 days in Warsaw when I spotted some cheap flights and decided to visit for our wedding anniversary.
 When we first got married, we started buying expensive gifts for each other.
 But as the years went by, we realised we have everything we need and decided to spend the money on an ‘anniversary trip’ each year instead – the first of which was three days in Warsaw, Poland.

 I’ll always have fond memories of Warsaw.
 My husband was convinced he wasn’t going to enjoy the trip but we were both so enamoured with the city that we left Warsaw after three days promising we would return!